Staying on my me ████, but hated on by both sides

 So my community might not think me the right man for the job.
 The other 96.5% of the country might not even think we need it.
 But from what I’m seeing, we need more Black voices, not less, and doing the work over twenty-eight days just isn’t cutting it.

-It’s take to take the conversation farther.
+It’s time to take the conversation farther.

 Black Fridays.
 Because Our Stories Matter.